Rigorous derivation of a ternary Boltzmann equation for a classical system of particles: Introduction

-Let us now describe the evolution in time of such a system.
+Let us now describe the evolution in time of a system of particles in the phase space \eqref{intro:triary phase space}.
 Consider an initial configuration $Z_N\in\mathcal{D}_{N,\epsilon}$.
-The motion is described as follows: \begin{enumerate}[(I)] \item Particles are assumed to perform rectilinear motion as long as there is no interaction i.e.
+The motion is described as follows: \\ (I) Particles are assumed to perform rectilinear motion as long as there is no interaction i.e.